rraspo/twitter-blog/README.md

 php artisan dusk:install
 php artisan dusk
 ```
+There will be 1 failure and this is due to the example case Laravel creates when running `php artisan dusk:install`, however we still need this command since it will download Chrome Browser drivers.

 ## Serving the site
 Since this is a Laravel project, the easiest way to serve it is by running: